 Looking for a qualified cloud migration vendor for your project?
-Ask these 9 Questions to Validate the Cloud Migration Company
+Ask these 9 Questions to Validate Your Legacy Modernization Vendor Before Starting the Cloud Migration Process

 The above reasons for investing in cloud migration are all very compelling, but on top of them, we would like to highlight five more reasons companies are moving to cloud environments.

 5 Main Reasons Companies Move to the Cloud Environment

 1. Cost Efficiency

 The cloud is a haven for startups, which don’t have the resources to purchase expensive hardware and don’t have a clear understanding of future demand.
 The flexible payment models of cloud providers are based on a pay-per-use

 approach, allowing companies to save money by paying only for what they use.
 However, some experts say redundancy often occurs.
 Cloud solutions not only conserve funds, but increase revenue, according to Dell.

 “Сompanies that invest in big data, cloud, mobility, and security enjoy up to 53% faster revenue growth than their competitors.”